flobotics/custom_ros2_documentation/Playing_with_google_brax.md

 ```

 ```
 colliders		Here it seemed that you can define the shape of the body.
+You can have
+				many colliders inside a bodies{}

 capsule			Inside colliders.
 It has "radius" and "length" members.